-In a former life, Anthony was a leader in the Assemblies of God and high profile preacher in Australia’s mega-churches.
-He was a church planter, founder of Youth Alive NSW and established a successful national evangelistic ministry.
+In a former life, Anthony was a leader in the Assemblies of God and a high-profile preacher in Australia’s mega-churches.
+He was a church planter, founder of Youth Alive NSW, and established a successful national evangelistic ministry.

 Anthony became aware of his same-sex-orientation as a teenager when people were imprisoned for homosexuality and mental health professionals attempted to ‘cure’ gay people through aversion therapy.
 Understandably, it was a frightening revelation.
 He turned to God for help and became a Christian, believing Jesus would provide the answer.

 For the next twenty two years he tried desperately to change his homosexuality through psychiatric treatment, exorcisms, and ‘ex-gay’ programs.
 Although a husband and father for 16 years, eventually he had to face the reality that nothing had changed.
 He resigned from the ministry and walked away from everything believing his orientation and faith were incompatible.

 Anthony’s autobiography, ‘A Life of Unlearning – a preacher’s struggle with his homosexuality, church and faith’ became a best seller in Australia and the latest edition became No.1 on Amazon both for LGBT and religious biographies.
 He has appeared on national television shows such as ‘60 Minutes’, ‘Channel 7’s Sunrise’, ‘The Morning Show’, ‘Mornings with Kerri Anne’, ABC’s ‘Hungry Beast’, and documentaries and is called upon regularly by media for comment.

 He is the co-founder of Freedom2b and the founder and CEO of Ambassadors & Bridge Builders International (ABBI).